Picovoice/porcupine/binding/nodejs/README.md

 ### Custom keywords

-Providing an array of strings instead of the built-in enums allows you to specify an aboslute path to a keyword PPN file:
+Providing an array of strings instead of the built-in enums allows you to specify an absolute path to a keyword PPN file:

 ```javascript
 let handle = new Porcupine(["/absolute/path/to/your/keyword.ppn"], [0.5]);